Director, Fish Management in Ohio Partnership with the Ohio Division of Wildlife (DOW)

-I have the great honor of acting as steward of a decades long research partnership between the Aquatic Ecology Lab (AEL) and Ohio Division of Wildlife (DOW).
-In this role I work with AEL and DOW researchers to answer questions in fisheries ecology and conservation in Lake Erie and Ohio’s inland lakes and reservoirs for the betterment of the state of fisheries science in the region and world.
+While conducting this research, I have had the honor and pleasure of acting as steward of a decades old Fish Management in Ohio Partnership between the Aquatic Ecology Laboratory (AEL) and Ohio Division of Wildlife (DOW), which was established in the 1980s by my former Ph.D. advisor, Roy Stein.
+In my current role as director of this partnership, I work with AEL colleagues, DOW biologists, and other university researchers to address fisheries ecology and conservation problems in Lake Erie and Ohio’s inland lakes and reservoirs.

 Outreach is a guiding principle of my work since it paves the way for stewardship in the broader community.
 Science is not complete until we effectively share our findings, so we work hard to share ours with all parts of our community.

 Check out that many ways that the Ludsin Lab seeks to share our research with the broader community on the Aquatic Ecology Lab outreach page.